Tidepool—A Comprehensive Platform for Diabetes Management

-Meet Howard Look, Founder and CEO of Tidepool, a secure, open-source platform for diabetes data and the apps that use that data.
+Meet Howard Look, founder and CEO of Tidepool, a secure, open-source platform for diabetes data and the apps that use that data.
 He’s been VP of software of Pixar, on the founder’s team that developed TiVo and ran a secret software project at Amazon, harnessing cloud services.
-He has a Computer Engineering degree from Carnegie Mellon University and a daughter who has Type 1.
+He has a computer engineering degree from Carnegie Mellon University and a daughter who has type 1.
 Recently, he met with President Obama and spoke on the panel of the Precision Medicine Initiative Summit on February 25, 2016.
 Howard is an impressive and busy dude.
-We’ve also learned here, at Beyond Type 1, that he’s passionate about building technology that betters the lives of others and makes living with T1D just a little easier.
+We’ve also learned here, at Beyond Type 1, that he’s passionate about building technology that betters the lives of others and makes living with type 1 diabetes (T1D) just a little easier.

-Tidepool, a grant recipient of Beyond Type 1, offers comprehensive feedback on blood sugar levels for better diabetes management by streaming data from all these different diabetes devices (such as an insulin pump and CGM or meter) and consolidating that data on a single platform that can be shared with doctors and then analyzed with the added context of food and exercise.
+Tidepool, a grant recipient of Beyond Type 1, offers comprehensive feedback on blood sugar levels for better diabetes management by streaming data from all these different diabetes devices (such as an insulin pump and continuous glucose monitor (CGM) or meter) and consolidating that data on a single platform that can be shared with doctors and then analyzed with the added context of food and exercise.
 Not only will you see when you went low or high, but you’ll find the reasons as to why, so you can make more informed decisions in your management.
-What’s more – it’s free.
+What’s more—it’s free.

 BT1: What do you need in order to use Tidepool (apart from your diabetes devices and a computer or phone)?